pts/minilibc686/README.md

   the rest of the code is part of the libc, written in NASM assembly.
 Please note that that `demo_c_hello.c` provides the same functionality, but the program size depends on the C compiler.
-The built-in OpenWatcom C compiler gives 1160 bytes, but GCC 7.5.0 gives 1148 bytes.
+The built-in OpenWatcom C compiler gives 1160 bytes (with `-msoft-float` it would be 4 bytes less), but GCC 7.5.0 gives 1148 bytes.
 It's always 1148 bytes when demo_hello_linux_printf.nasm is compiled with NASM.

 hello-world size comparison of different libcs: